Rikers Island should close, say 4 House Democrats from NY - NewsBreak

 Ocasio-Cortez's office said the congresswoman believed that inmates should be released.
 Messages seeking additional information from the offices of the other House members were not immediately returned.

 Of the 11 inmates who have died at Rikers Island this year, at least five died in suspected suicides.
-Officials have said deteriorating conditions at the jail came amid a slowdown in court proceedings, leaving more inmates incarcerated while awaiting trial, and .
+Officials have said deteriorating conditions at the jail came amid a slowdown in court proceedings, leaving more inmates incarcerated while awaiting trial, and chronic staff shortages.

 At one point this summer, more than one-third of the city’s jail guards were on sick leave or medically unfit to work with inmates.
 Some guards missed shifts without any explanation.

-De Blasio announced measures last week that included requiring jail guards to get a doctor’s note if they miss work for more than one day or face suspension without pay.
-Hochul on Friday signed legislation that largely eliminated the practice of incarcerating people .
+De Blasio announced measures last week that included requiring jail guards to get a doctor's note if they miss work for more than one day or face suspension without pay.
+Hochul on Friday signed legislation that largely eliminated the practice of incarcerating people for technical parole violations.
 The Democratic governor also said she was asking the state parole board to immediately release 191 people and move 200 sentenced inmates to state facilities.

+The Department of Correction said it “is tirelessly working to continue improving conditions on Rikers, including releasing eligible people under the Less is More Act, increasing accountability for absent staffers, expediting intake to create more space, and using emergency contracting to secure quick repairs and deep cleaning.”

 Michael Skelly, a spokesperson for the Correction Officers’ Benevolent Association, representing the jail guards, dismissed the letter.